Overview

 Why it's done

-Coronary artery bypass surgery is done to restore blood flow around a blocked heart artery.
+Coronary bypass surgery is done to restore blood flow around a blocked heart artery.
 The surgery may be done as an emergency treatment for a heart attack, if other immediate treatments aren't working.

 • Severe narrowing of the main heart artery.

 • Severe chest pain caused by narrowing of several heart arteries.
-The narrowing reduces blood flow to the heart even during light exercise or at rest.

 • More than one diseased heart artery and your lower left heart chamber doesn't work well.